Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Results Discussion

-Based on our analysis, we deduce that the EI acquisition function outperforms the UCB acquisition function in our formulated porous materials design case by estimating the objective variance, the mean objective values, and sampling improvements over the design space.
+Based on our analyses in the case of porous membranes, we further deduce that the EI acquisition function outperforms the UCB acquisition function by estimating the objective variance, the mean objective values, and sampling improvements over the design space.
 We also observe that with larger relative radii of the pores and more unit cells per side, the transportability of porous materials to biofilms is then higher, from analyzing the design space.
-We then will adopt only the EI acquisition function and conduct further analysis for lattice and 3D nonconvex porous media (Section \ref{subsec_3dmat}).
+Therefore, subsequently, we will adopt only the EI acquisition function and conduct further analyses for lattice and 3D nonconvex porous media (Section \ref{subsec_3dmat}).